auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_01.md

 Hello, World!
 ```

-Run the program from your IDE and manualy through a console from its source
+Run the program from your IDE and manually (through a console) from its source directory.
-directory.

 Modify the program to print a different message.